dy/piezo/docs/r&d.md

       - `#` is hardly works on its own not in conjunction
     6. `#(x1, x2, y1, y2)`
     7. `<x1, x2, y1, y2>`
+    8. Introduce keywords?
+Not having if (a) b can be too cryptic.

 ## [ ] Named array items